wagdav/thewagner.net/content/2015-06-06-Alpe-dHuZes.rst

     5      13:44:19  14:05:46  14:33:06  13:18:07* 13:13:16* 15:18:35  01:34:16
     6      17:08:16  17:26:22  17:48:41  17:55:42  18:14:08  18:28:42  01:20:26

-The fifth climb was the most difficult, my back ached very badly and I did almost the whole climb standing because I didn't find a comfortable position in the saddle.
+The fifth climb was the most difficult, my back ached very badly and I did almost the whole climb standing because I didn't find a comfortable position on the saddle.
 Not too surprisingly this was the slowest too.
 A longer pause before the last climb helped me to recover quite a bit and the final ascent felt actually pretty good.

 Summary
 -------